ianstormtaylor/slate/docs/general/resources.md

 ## Libraries

+These libraries are helpful when developing with Slate:

 * [`is-hotkey`](https://github.com/ianstormtaylor/is-hotkey) is a simple way to check whether an `onKeyDown` handler should fire for a given hotkey, handling cross-platform concerns like <kbd>cmd</kbd> vs. <kbd>ctrl</kbd> keys for you automatically.
 * [`react-broadcast`](https://github.com/ReactTraining/react-broadcast) works well when you need to have your custom node components re-render based on state that lives outside the `document`.
 It's the same pattern that `react-router` uses to update `<Link>` components.

 ## Tooling

+These tools are helpful when developing with Slate:

 * [Immutable.js Console Extension](https://github.com/mattzeunert/immutable-object-formatter-extension) — this greatly improves the `console.log` output when working with [Immutable.js](https://facebook.github.io/immutable-js/) objects, which Slate's data model is based on.

 ## Products

+These products are built on top of Slate, and can give you an idea of what's possible:

 * [GitBook](https://www.gitbook.com/)
 * [Outline](https://www.getoutline.com/)

 ## Editors

+These pre-packaged editors are built with Slate, and can be helpful to see how you might structure your code:

 * [Canner Editor](https://github.com/Canner/canner-slate-editor) — a richt text editor.
 * [French Press Editor](https://github.com/roast-cms/french-press-editor) — a customizeable editor component with offline support.